 Technical support scams prey on older people’s lack of knowledge about computers and cybersecurity.
-A pop-up message or blank screen usually appears on a computer or phone, telling the victim their device is damaged and needs fixing.
+A pop-up message or blank screen usually appears on a computer or phone, telling the user their device is damaged and needs fixing.
 When they call the support number for help, the scammer may either request remote access to the older person’s computer and/or demand they pay a fee to have it repaired.
-In 2021, the Internet Crime Complaint Center (IC3) fielded 13,900 tech support fraud complaints from older victims who suffered nearly $238 million in losses.1

 "Tech support fraud is increasingly common and targets some of the most vulnerable individuals.
 Above all, remember that whether it's a phone call or a website, legitimate tech support won't ever proactively seek you out to fix an issue," said Emma McGowan, a privacy and Security expert at Avast.

 Behind the numbers are real people who have endured devastating losses at the hands of cybercriminals.
 In 2021, a man from Illinois lost his life savings to scammers pretending to be an employee of a known antivirus company.
 Under the guise of giving the man a refund for unused software, these scam artists gained remote access to his bank account and home equity line of credit.
 They ultimately made away with nearly $200,000—money that was never recovered.